-The application submission period closes at 23:59 UTC 12 April 2012.
+The application submission period closes at [time] UTC [date].

 To receive consideration, all applications must be submitted electronically through the online application system by the close of the application submission period.

 An application will not be considered, in the absence of exceptional circumstances, if: